 Behind a country store on Route 100 is a tiny restaurant that is quickly making a name for itself in Vermont’s local food scene.

-Kevin Lasko and Katie Stiles opened The Backroom a little over a year ago behind the Original General Store in Pittsfield.
+Kevin Lasko and Katie Stiles opened The Backroom in Pittsfield a little over a year ago behind the Original General Store.
 The restaurant seats 20 people at two large tables in a communal dining setting, giving guests the chance to mingle and enjoy local food together.

 The couple left behind their culinary careers in New York in 2014—Kevin was a chef at Park Avenue and Katie worked in public relations for the restaurant industry—and relocated to Pittsfield to run the general store and open Vermont Farms Catering.
 It wasn’t long before they realized they could take their culinary expertise a step further and open a communal, weekend-only dining room that focuses on fresh, local food.